gautamkrishnar/socli/README.md

 See the complete list of tags [here](http://stackoverflow.com/tags).

 ##### User Profile Browsing
 Just use the command below to set your [user ID]( http://meta.stackexchange.com/a/111130) in socli.
-When you execute the command next time, it will automaticially fetch the data.
+When you execute the command next time, it will automatically fetch the data.
 ```sh
 socli -u
 ```